vlimant/NNLO/README.md

 - `validate_every`: number of gradient updates to process before performing validation.
 Set to 0 to disable validation.
 - `sync_every`: number of batches for workers to process between gradient updates (default 1)

+##### Downpour SGD
 By default the training is performed using the Downpour SGD algorithm [1].

+##### Elastic Averaging SGD
 To instead use Elastic Averaging SGD [2], the following additional settings should be provided:
 - `mode`: specify `'easgd'`
 - `worker_optimizer`: learning algorithm used by individual worker processes
 - `elastic_force`, `elastic_lr`, `elastic_momentum`: force, learning rate, and momentum parameters for the EASGD algorithm

+##### Gradient Energy Matching
+The algorithm proposed in https://arxiv.org/abs/1805.08469 is available.
+DOCUMENTATION TO BE COMPLETED

 ### Launching the training process

 Training is initiated by an instance of the MPIManager class, which initializes each MPI process as a worker or master and prepares the training procedure.
-The MPIManager is constructed using the following ingredients (see MPIDriver.py for example usage):
+The MPIManager is constructed using the following ingredients (see TrainingDriver.py for example usage):
 - `comm`: MPI communicator object, usually `MPI.COMM_WORLD`
 - `data`, `algo`, `model_builder`: instances of the `Data`, `Algo`, and `ModelBuilder` classes (see above).
 These three elements determine most of the details of training.
 - `num_epochs`: number of training epochs